lechsa/code-challenge/src/problem6/README_backup.md

                             ↓
 ┌─────────────────────────────────────────────────────────────┐
 │                    9.
 Real-Time Push                         │
-│  SSE → Push to all connected clients via Redis PubSub       │ └─────────────────────────────────────────────────────────────┘
+│  WebSocket → Push to all connected clients                  │
+└─────────────────────────────────────────────────────────────┘
                             ↓
 ┌─────────────────────────────────────────────────────────────┐